Guardians of the Galaxy

-- The Heart: The most compassionate member of the team, up until she became Martyr.
+- The Heart: The most compassionate member of the Guardians, up until she became Martyr.

 - In the Hood: Consistent throughout all her outfits are hoods.

-- Legacy Character: To Captain Marvell, her father, and to Quasar.
+- Legacy Character: To Captain Marvel, her father, and to Quasar.
 She suffers a lot of self-doubt over it.

 - Most Common Super Power: Though given she's on the same team as Gamora, it can be hard to tell.

 - Mystical White Hair: Quasar who has energy manipulation and flight powers and certainly looks the part.

 - Odd Friendship: She's about the only Guardian who gets on with Drax in vol 2.